 Notes for contributors

-The instructions below are specifically directed at authors who wish to submit a manuscript to Landscape History.
+The instructions below are specifically directed at authors, or contributors, who wish to submit a manuscript to Landscape History.
 For general information, please visit the Taylor & Francis Author Services website.

 Landscape History considers all manuscripts on the strict condition that:

 By submitting your manuscript to Landscape History you are agreeing to any necessary originality checks your manuscript may have to undergo during the peer-review and production processes.

 Any author who fails to adhere to the above conditions will be charged with costs which Landscape History incurs for their manuscript at the discretion of Landscape History’s Editors and Taylor & Francis, and their manuscript will be rejected.

 This journal is compliant with the Research Councils UK OA policy.

 - Manuscripts are accepted only in English.
 Spelling should follow that in the Concise Oxford Dictionary of Current English.
 Words ending in –ise should not be altered to -ize.